GEOLOGY 3505 - Earth Systems History III

 Assessment Related RequirementsAttendance at workshops is compulsory.
 Students are able to apply for an allowed absence from a class by submitting the application form with appropriate documentation to the Course Co-ordinator.
 Application forms can be downloaded from http://www.sciences.adelaide.edu.au/current-students/forms/savs-allowed-leaveofabsence-tute-prac.pdf.

-Practical assignments: (10% of total course grade; 1% per practical)
+Practical assignments: (23% of total course grade; 2% per practical and 5% for field prac)

 During each practical class, an assignment will be set to be handed up at the end of that class.
 The practicals will be designed to provide training in key skills in sedimentary geology and geochronology as well as manipulation/analysis of geochemical and Earth system data.
 The practicals will reinforce the theoretical learning from the lectures as well as providing hands on context.
 One practical will involve field observation and interpretive skills.
 Another practical (week 7) will entail group presentations by students followed by debate on their chosen topic for Assignment 1, the objective being to stimulate thought and gain feedback from lecturers/peers prior to essay writing.